Michael Benson (filmmaker): Film

 In 1989, Benson entered NYU Graduate Film School, which he followed in 1991 by moving to Slovenia, then still a republic of a rapidly imploding Yugoslavia, to make the feature documentary film Predictions of Fire (1995).
 He lived in Slovenia for 16 years, finally moving back to New York in the summer of 2007.

 Predictions of Fire premiered at the Sundance and Berlin International Film Festivals and won several best documentary awards internationally, including the National Film Board of Canada's Best Documentary Feature award at the 1996 Vancouver International Film Festival.
 The NFB jury released a statement with the award: "Predictions of Fire is intellectual dynamite.
 It explodes the icons and myths of communism and capitalism.
 Out of the shattered history of Slovenia, this film constructs a new way of looking at art, politics, and religion."
-Despite many good reviews, including in Variety and the LA Times, the film, which also played at New York’s prestigious Film Forum art cinema, didn't escape criticism.
+Despite many good reviews, including in Variety and the LA Times, the film, which also played at New York's prestigious Film Forum art cinema, didn't escape criticism.
 In his review Stephen Holden of The New York Times said the film "throws out such a dense profusion of ideas that it sometimes loses track of itself."

 Benson later finished the TV broadcast version of a feature-length global road movie titled More Places Forever, which was shown on the German-French channel ZDF/Arte in November 2008.
 The film, a co-production between ZDF/Arte, TV Slovenia, and Benson's production company Kinetikon Pictures, features a visit to Arthur C. Clarke in Sri Lanka, among many other scenes shot in locations as diverse as Mongolia, Korea, Hong Kong, the United States, and Slovenia.

-From 2007-2010, Benson worked with director Terrence Malick to help produce space and cosmology sequences for Malick's The Tree of Life, which drew in part from Benson's book and exhibition projects.
+From 2007 to 2010, Benson worked with director Terrence Malick to help produce space and cosmology sequences for Malick's The Tree of Life, which drew in part from Benson's book and exhibition projects.
 The film, which explored the origins of the universe and the beginning of life on Earth as well as its ultimate fate, won the Palme d'Or at the 2011 Cannes Film Festival.
+Benson's planetary and cosmological sequences subsequently featured in Malick's 2016 experimental documentary film Voyage of Time, which The New York Times critic A.O.Scott called a "fusion of digital imagery and photographic imagination that seems at once utterly natural and completely impossible."

-Benson's work was also incorporated in Chilean documentary film director Patricio Guzmán's 2011 film Nostalgia for the Light, which presented similarities between astronomers researching deep cosmological time and the struggle of Chileans still searching for the remains of relatives executed during Augusto Pinochet's dictatorship.
+Benson's extraterrestrial landscapes were also incorporated in Chilean documentary film director Patricio Guzmán's 2011 film Nostalgia for the Light, which presented similarities between astronomers researching deep cosmological time and the struggle of Chileans still searching for the remains of relatives executed during Augusto Pinochet's dictatorship."